apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

 `/opt/mapr/drill/lib/32 `| 32-bit shared libraries directory (will be created if you install the 32-bit driver).
 `/opt/mapr/drill/lib/64`| 64-bit shared libraries directory (will be created if you install the 64-bit driver)..

-## Step 3: Check the MapR Drill ODBC Driver Version
+## Step 3: Check the Drill ODBC Driver Version

 To check the version of the driver you installed, use the following case-sensitive command on the terminal command line: